 Author and Publisher: Benjamin Bergery, ASC Press 2002

-Through a variety of discussions, some of the top respected cinematographers examine their profession, analyzing the art form from both their technical and aesthetic perspective.
-The book covers lighting design, specific shooting setups, lab processing and other aspects of the profession such as their artistic philosophy and their insight on working with directors.
-Included are lighting diagrams with explanations on why they look good as well as footage examples and what if comparisons.
+Through a variety of discussions, some of the top respected cinematographers examine their profession, analyzing the art form from both their technical and aesthetic perspectives.
+The book covers lighting design, specific shooting setups, lab processing, and other aspects of the profession such as their artistic philosophy and their insight on working with directors.
+Included are lighting diagrams with explanations of why they look good as well as footage examples and what-if comparisons.
 A good book for intermediate and aspiring cinematographers.

 Title: Painting With Light